lalamove/konfig/README.md

 )](https://godoc.org/github.com/lalamove/konfig)

 # Konfig
 Composable, observable and performant config handling for Go.
-Written for larger distributed systems where you may have plenty of configuration sources - it allows you to compose configurations from multiple sources with reload hooks making it simple to build apps that lives in a highly dynamic environment.
+Written for larger distributed systems where you may have plenty of configuration sources - it allows you to compose configurations from multiple sources with reload hooks making it simple to build apps that live in a highly dynamic environment.

 ## What's up with the name?
 The name is Swedish for "config".
 We have a lot of nationalities here at Lalamove and to celebrate cultural diversity most of our open source packages will carry a name derived from a non-English language that is perhaps spoken by at least one of our employees(?).